Abu-Git21/Abu-Git21/README.md

 ## About Me

-I am a sophomore Computer Engineering student at Stony Brook University with interests in embedded systems, software development, digital hardware, and computer engineering design.
+I am a sophomore Computer Engineering student at Stony Brook University with interests in embedded systems, programming, hardware, and software development.

-This repository documents my programming coursework and projects from ESE 124 during Summer 2026.
-The work included here reflects my development in C programming, problem-solving, data structures, and fundamental software engineering concepts.
+This repository is where I store and showcase code from my academic and personal projects.
+It includes projects completed throughout my coursework, along with independent projects that help me continue developing my programming and engineering skills.

+## Projects

+### BroBank
+A programming project developed during the semester that applies C programming concepts, problem-solving, and program design.

+### Maze Project
+A project developed during the semester involving programming, algorithms, and problem-solving concepts.

+### Personal Projects
+This repository also includes personal projects that I build outside of coursework to explore new technologies and strengthen my skills in computer engineering and programming.

-## Technical Skills
+## Skills

-- C Programming
+- C
-- Functions and Modular Programming
+- C++
-- Arrays and Strings
+- Data Structures and Algorithms
-- Pointers and Memory Management
+- Pointers and Dynamic Memory
-- Dynamic Memory Allocation
-- File Input and Output
+- File Handling
-- Abstract Data Types (ADTs)
-- Stacks and Queues
-- Breadth-First Search (BFS)
-- Depth-First Search (DFS)
 - Debugging and Testing

-## Featured Projects

-### Engineer Trading Card
-A C programming project focused on applying fundamental programming concepts, program structure, and data manipulation.

-### String Inspector
-A project focused on string manipulation, memory handling, and implementing program logic in C.

-### BroBank
-A larger C programming project involving problem-solving, program design, and the application of multiple programming concepts.

-## What I Learned

-Through ESE 124, I strengthened my understanding of programming fundamentals and developed experience with memory management, data structures, algorithms, debugging, and software development in C.
+- Embedded Systems
+- Arduino
+- ESP32

 ## Education